LeeFB/The-Maze-Of-Waze/README.md

 which is based on assignment data and algorithmic data that underlies Assignment 2.
 - Create *KML* Files - which record the game and can be viewed on Google Earth.

-This project is based on building a real-time game of robots (objects) on a weighted graph and collecting fruits (objects) of numerical value ("coins") placed on the graph sides.\
+The project is based on building a real-time game of robots (objects) on a weighted graph and collecting fruits (objects) of numerical value ("coins") placed on the graph sides.\
 **Game time:** 30-60 seconds.\
 **Purpose of the game:** Obtain a maximum number of fruits that the robots collected together.